Michaelplant2/React-Cocktails-App-Michaelplant2/README.md

 <img src="public/project-5.png">

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `Michaelplant2`, `React-Cocktails-App-Michaelplant2`, `michael-plantamura-458347223/`, `gmail`, `MEPlantamura`, `project_title`, `project_description`
+Do a search and replace with your text editor for the following: `Michaelplant2`, `React-Cocktails-App-Michaelplant2`, `michael-plantamura-458347223/`, `gmail`, `MEPlantamura`, `Reactive Cocktails`, `project_description`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>